-The Wales Coast Path was the first of its kind anywhere in the world; an 870-mile stretch of the country’s incredible and varied coastline taking in cliffs, wildlife and of course, take-your-breath-away beaches.
+The Wales Coast Path was the first of its kind anywhere in the world; an 870-mile stretch of the country’s incredible and varied coastline taking in cliffs, wildlife and, of course, take-your-breath-away beaches.

-Your four-legged friend will be sitting up and begging to be taken to these 5 best beaches for dogs around the best of the coast path.
+Your four-legged friend will be sitting up and begging to be taken to these 5 best beaches for dogs around the best of the Coast Path.

-(Remember to take care along the parts of the path where there may be cliffs, farms or livestock and don’t forget to pick up after your dog so the coast path can remain unspoilt.
+(Remember to take care along the parts of the path where there may be cliffs, farms or livestock and don’t forget to pick up after your dog so the Coast Path can remain unspoilt.
 Diolch!)

-Porthor, or ‘Whistling Sands’, Aberdaron, Llŷn Peninsular
+Porthor, or ‘Whistling Sands’, Aberdaron, Llŷn Peninsula

 Playing fetch, Porthor, Snowdonia Mountains and Coast, by National Trust Images / John MillarPorthor beach is ideal for enjoying a windswept winter dog walk, as restrictions apply during the summer months.
 But from 1st October to March 31st, dogs are free to roam on the ‘whistling sands’ of this beautiful crescent shaped beach.
-Locals gave it its nickname because of the squeak or whistling sound the sand makes underfoot – or under paw.
+It was given its nickname because of the squeak or whistling sound the sand makes underfoot – or under paw.
 The Wales Coast Path can be accessed from both sides without going on the beach itself, with the chance to enjoy incredible views of the coastline all year round.